Humphrey Ker: Career

 Ker has appeared as a guest on various BBC Radio 4 shows, including It's Your Round with Angus Deayton, Sandi Toksvig and Milton Jones and Dilemma with Sue Perkins, Phill Jupitus and Susan Calman.
 He is the host of the upcoming BBC Radio 4 sketch show Sketcherama.
 In April 2012 Ker appeared as a panelist on BBC's Have I Got News for You, in May 2013, on the BBC Radio 4 show The News Quiz, and in August 2013 on 8 out of 10 Cats Does Countdown.
 Ker also guest-starred on the NBC comedy Sean Saves the World in January 2014.

 In 2013, Ker was the Curator in series 6 of the BBC Radio 4 comedy panel game The Museum of Curiosity.

 In 2018, Ker was cast in the reboot of Greatest American Hero for ABC, and appeared in an episode of It's Always Sunny in Philadelphia.

-In February 2021, Ker was announced as Executive Director at Welsh football club Wrexham AFC following the takeover by Rob McElhenney and Ryan Reynolds.

 In December 2021, Ker began playing the part of Elliot on the NBC sitcom American Auto.

 Ker appears in the Apple TV+ original show Mythic Quest, which was co-created by his wife, Megan Ganz.

+In November 2025, Ker and David Reed's comedy play Sherlock Holmes and The 12 Days of Christmas will premiere at the Birmingham Repertory Theatre.
+It will feature original songs by Tim Rice and Andrew Lloyd Webber.

+Wrexham A.F.C. and Welcome to Wrexham

+While filming the opening season of Mythic Quest, Ker introduced his fandom for English football, and watching midweek matches of Liverpool F.C., to fellow actor, and Executive Producer of Mythic Quest, Rob McElhenney.
+During the COVID-19 lockdowns, Ker recommended McElhenney watch the sports series documentaries Sunderland ’Til I Die and All Or Nothing.
+Ker later said of McElhenney:"I thought, 'That’s the key to this.
+He's a storyteller.
+He needs to understand the story of football'...
+The All Or Nothing documentaries are very good, but they don't cut to the heart of the game, which is the fans.
+Rob being Rob, he devoured every documentary.
+He's a doer, so he said, 'Let's buy a football club'."Not long after exposing McElhenney to the fanaticism of the sport, McElhenney sent Ker back to his home country to find a football club for McElhenney and his friend, actor Ryan Reynolds, to buy.
+Ker established a set of criteria, among them facilities, fanbase, history and finance.
+Ker's research led him to the Welsh football club Wrexham A.F.C.

+In September 2020, McElhenney and Reynolds announced their intention to buy Wrexham A.F.C.
+In February 2021, Ker was announced as executive director at the club following the takeover by McElhenney and Reynolds.

+The process of Ker's involvement with the club and McElhenney and Reynolds' investment in Wrexham is covered by the multi-season TV documentary series Welcome to Wrexham.